neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getblock.md

 ﻿# getblock Method

-The corresponding block information is returned according to the specified hash value.
+Returns the corresponding block information according to the specified hash.

 ```json
 {